Best Golf Mats

 Practice Net vs. Golf Simulator

-A golf simulator allows you to play cool courses from the comfort of your home!
+A golf simulator allows you to play cool courses from the comfort of your home, even if the weather is terrible outside.
 Plus, they have never been more affordable than now.
 Sure, some of them are still wildly expensive (like more than your car) but a lot of them aren’t more than a new driver.

 Click here to read the Ultimate Guide to Home Golf Simulators and the best picks for your game!